 Zoom (Link will be sent once you register)

 Download the Conversation and Controversies course application.
 For more information, email your questions to firstname.lastname@example.org.

 Substance use, misuse, and dependence impact the perinatal and early parenting period significantly.
 Rates of substance use disorders continue to rise in the population of women of child-bearing age.
-Mental health professionals, medical providers, and allied health professionals increasingly come into contact with mothers, fathers, infants, and alternate care providers who can benefit from improved practices.
+Mental health professionals, medical providers, and allied health professionals increasingly encounter mothers, fathers, infants, and alternate care providers who can benefit from attuned and responsive practices.
 This course will offer a review of the latest research on the links between attachment theory, neurobiology, and addiction; opportunities to learn about the various ways of supporting families; and a forum in which conversations about complex policies, practice choices, and ethical dilemmas can be rich opportunities for growth.